brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 small town called Chikatsuyu-oji, we reached Yunomine Onsen.

-> Yunomine is a quaint little collection of inns tucked
-> into a small valley deep in the heart of the sacred
-> mountains of Kumano.
-The waters here are said to change
-> color seven times over the course of a day.
-Yunomine
-> Onsen was discovered about 1,800 years ago, and it is
-> thought to be one of the oldest hot springs in Japan.

-Greeted by Keiko's name on the side of the inn.
+In [002][passages002] I talked about certain villages famed for their onsens might adopt the word into their name.
+This is the case for Yunomine -- a little cluster of inns tucked into a valley in the hart of the Kumano mountains.
+This was the one night on our hike that we'd splurged on a hotel, and as we climbed its steps we were greeted by Keiko's name drawn out in elaborate hand-written Kanji.
+The inn would draw out the complete set of names of their guests every morning.

+Our room was large and minimally furnished in the most tasteful possible way, with only a single low table ornamenting its expansive floors.
+A balcony gave us an outlook onto the tiny village.

 ![Yunomine](/assets/passages/003-kumano-kodo/yunomine@2x.jpg)

+A common pastime for locals and visitors alike is to slow boil eggs in the hot spring's waters, and we found half a dozen people working on just that when we arrived.
+You can see some being sold for cooking below.
+Later in the trip we'd visit Ōwakudani ("Great Boiling Valley") on the slopes of Mount Hakone (an active volcano), where the onsen eggs are black, having picked up coloration from the sulfur springs they're cooked in.

 ![Onsen eggs](/assets/passages/003-kumano-kodo/eggs@2x.jpg)